 Economics teaches you how to analyse situations and make choices, and develops an awareness of financial issues.

 A Level Economics can lead to careers in Business or General Management, Accountancy, Investment Banking and many other paths.

 Opportunities: We offer trips to the Bank of England and Jaguar.

-Contact: Mrs S Ghaffar - sghaffar@ashlyns.herts.sch.uk
+Contact: Mr A Bull - abull@ashlyns.herts.sch.uk